 Include a few words introducing yourself in the Description box.

 Include a link to your blog (once you have set up your blog below) in the Description box and in the Blog Links Forum in the Communication section in Moodle.
 Also include a link to your blog in your ASS#1 Word document when you submit it.

 Include your photo, with a description of your photo.

 Tip: Reformat your photo for a website to reduce its size.

-Include a short welcome message on the front page of your blog and have a look at how the WordPress software works.
+Include a short welcome message on the front page of your blog and have a look at how your blog software works.
 Once you have your blog up and running, make sure you visit lots of other people’s blogs.
 When you visit, leave a comment on their blogs introducing yourself and saying ‘Hi’.
-They will be glad to hear from you.
-You can find links to other people’s blogs in the Blog Links Forum in the Communications box on the right-hand side of Moodle.
+You will find everyone will be glad to hear from you.
+You can find links to other people’s blogs in the Blog Links Forum in the Communications section on the right-hand side of Moodle.
 And remember, if you are familiar with another blog software, you can set up your blog using that software if you wish.

-Tip: if using the university’s computer network when setting up your blog, if you find your access to WordPress is blocked, try using a different email account to your university email account to set up your blog.
-If using a computer at work, you may find a similar problem if using your work email to set up your blog.
+Tip: if using the university’s computer network when setting up your blog, if you find access to your blog software is blocked, try using a different email account to your university email account to set up your blog.
+If using a computer at your work, you may find a similar problem if using your work email to set up your blog.
 In such cases, use another email account to set up your blog.
 This usually does the trick.

-If you have any difficulty setting up your blog, please contact your lecturer or tutor, or email me (Martin Turner, your unit co-ordinator) at firstname.lastname@example.org.
+If you have any difficulty setting up your blog, please contact your lecturer or email your unit co-ordinator.